shavjw/DigiAgenda/README.md

 4. **Provide Details:**
 Clearly describe your thoughts, suggestions, or feedback.
 If you are a UX Designer or Marketer, consider attaching multimedia content such as:
-Wireframes
+Wireframes,
-Prototypes
+Prototypes,
-Performance reports
+Performance reports,
-Business analysis documents
+Business analysis documents, etc.

 5. **Leave Comments:**
 Engage in discussions by leaving comments on existing issues.